Are we winning, or losing with our clients?

 Identify the “why” behind their grading and start working on it.

 Suppose you’re uninspired or unsure how to find the “why,” check out this article.
-You’ll discover 21 questions to include in your NPS surveys to get accurate feedback and many improvement ideas!
+You’ll discover 21 nps survey questions to include in your NPS surveys to get accurate feedback and many improvement ideas!

 Best-case scenario: NPS above 50.